-5 Easy Ways to Convey Emotion in Your Artwork
+5 Ways to Convey Emotion in Art

 Even when you have learned about all of the fundamentals of art, such as anatomy, color, light, pencil drawing techniques, composition, perspective, shading and similar, you need to dive even further in order to learn how to really convey emotions in your artwork.
 Many artists have mastered the art of expressing their feelings, and so can you.
 The following tips will help you express emotions in your art easier than before, and they will be explained through these two paintings, one from David Alfaro Siqueiros and another one from Vik Muniz: